derekpaulsen/cs764_project/paper/paper.md

 maintain a minimum version number for each buffer, which, when updated, marks all values in the buffer as invalid.
 The next potential issue with reading from the buffers is torn writes.
-As mentioned above, writes into the buffers are *not* atomic, this means that a thread could read an updated key with a payload another write or read an updated payload with a key from another write.
+As mentioned above, writes into the buffers are *not* atomic, this means that a thread could read an updated key with a payload from another write or read an updated payload with a key from another write.
 To prevent this, the threads synchronize on the version number, this ensures that if a thread reads data with a version number less than or equal to the maximum